 Hearing aids are complicated little things.
 Not only are they technologically complex, but the way they are perceived by the healthcare industry is not a simple thing to understand.
-Currently, you cannot walk into a store and purchase a pair of hearing aids off the shelf like you would a bottle of aspirin or a pair of reading glasses.
-There is a heated debate in the hearing aid industry whether OTC hearing aids should be permissible by the FDA, but it’s no question that they would help millions of people.
+Until October 2022 you could not walk into a store and purchase a pair of hearing aids off the shelf like you would a bottle of aspirin or a pair of reading glasses.
+However, that is changing and new regulations could help millions of people.

 OTC Hearing Aids: More Accessibility